This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Leverage Points of Contact

-If your board members or other high-ranking members of your organization have connections or contacts at a particular company, ask them to directly reach out and request a sponsorship.
+If your board members or other members of your organization have connections or contacts at a particular company, ask them to directly reach out and request a sponsorship.
+Additionally, companies may be looking to fulfill the ethical and philanthropic obligations laid out in the pyramid of CSR.

 Zipsprout’s guide to corporate sponsors shares some interesting corporate sponsorship statistics.
 We’ve combined these statistics with insights from our robust database of matching gift and volunteer grant programs to highlight the best corporate sponsorship and relationship opportunities.